13 RESTful Web Services Interview Questions & Answers | REST API

 RESTful Web Services Interview Questions

 It takes just a few minutes.
-Don’t miss.
+Don’t miss it.

-1. What is REST and RESTful Web Services?
+1. What are REST and RESTful Web Services?

 REST is the Representation State Transfer, an architectural style or new standard defined for developing web services or APIs.